 - Your staff may be affected.
 Especially if you hire EU citizens who, come the end of negotiations, may leave the UK, leaving you with a personnel issue that could take time to resolve.

 - SMEs are vulnerable to cash-flow issues.
 If you’ve yet to make provisions for a reduction in lending and funding, or an increase in interest rates, now is the time to bolster your financial defences.
-And with price rises for imported goods set to soar even further, it’s a fact that doing business is going to cost more.
+And with price rises for some imported goods set to increase, it’s likely that doing business is going to cost more.